Hey! I’m Jeremy Womack and this is my blog.

 Even though Jeremy is just one dude, he felt he was up for the challenge.
 If nothing else, he was curious to see what would happen.
 If he were to fail, he would always know that he had tried, and couldn’t ever say, what if?

 Well, after almost 10 years and a pandemic that shut down the entire world, Travelivery still managed to survive.
-Apparently, it ended up being helpful to have a smaller staff and a tighter budget.
+It ended up being helpful to have a smaller staff and a tighter budget.
 Who knew?

-Over the course of those years, the concept of Travelivery has evolved into more of an Entertainment and News magazine, combined with a Business Directory.
+Over the years, the concept of Travelivery has evolved into more of an Entertainment and News magazine, combined with a Business Directory.
 Currently, there is the main website, along with a Las Vegas website.
 He looks forward to adding additional cities in the future.

 Well, that brings us to today and the relaunch of this blog.
 Jeremy spent many years in the forefront and several years behind the scenes.
 Now, he’s excited to be back at the forefront.
-He wants to take all of the knowledge he’s learned about travel and share it with you.
-Jeremy thanks you for ALL of your support!
+He wants to take all of the knowledge he’s learned about life and share it with you.
+ALL of your support has been appreciated!